-As the 4 month regression is actually a progression in sleep maturity, it is not something you should necessarily just ride out and wait for it to solve itself.
+As the 4 month regression is actually a neurological progression, it is not something you should necessarily just ride out and wait for it to solve itself.
 Each baby will react differently depending on their genetics, sleep hygiene and ability to self-settle.
 Some babies are easy sleepers and will adjust on their own, and their sleep improves with time, but others will need a little help.
 In some cases, if left alone, the effects of this regression can carry on well into toddlerhood, by which point the baby and their parents are in a vicious cycle of catnapping and frequent night wakes and everyone is suffering the effects of sleep deprivation.

 The good news?!
 You can teach your baby to link their sleep cycles.
 With some gentle sleep training and healthy sleep hygiene, no matter how old your child is, it's never too late to work on extending naps and linking sleep cycles.